Vernon Hills Police Chief Threatens To Yank Body Cameras From Officers If Illinois Criminal Justice Reform Bill Passes

 “It’s simply not fair to put officers in a trick bag for a reason that we just simply can’t understand,” Kreis said.

-Currently, officers can review body cameras to hep write detailed reports.
+Currently, officers can review body cameras to help write detailed reports.
 But that too would be banned.

 “It really changes like the dynamic for the work product the officers are going to put out,” Jones said.